-A mobile stroke unit (MSU) is a standard-sized specialized ambulance that is equipped with a CereTom® CT (computed tomography) scanner.
-The mobile unit with diagnostic CT imaging capabilities allows the team aboard to quickly assess whether a patient is having a stroke caused by a blood clot or hemorrhage.
-If it is determined to be caused by a blood clot, the clot-buster tPA (tissue plasminogen activator) can be administered immediately.
+A mobile stroke unit (MSU) is a specialized ambulance that is equipped with a small CT scanner for imaging the head.
+The mobile unit with diagnostic CT imaging capabilities allows the team onboard to quickly assess whether a patient is having a stroke caused by a blood clot or hemorrhage.
+If it is determined to be caused by a blood clot, the clot-buster tPA (tissue plasminogen activator) can be administered immediately

-NeuroLogica’s CereTom is solid state head CT and the critical component of a Mobile Stroke Unit.
-There are over 30 Mobile Stroke Unit Programs that are equipped with a CereTom and demand continues to grow worldwide for this exciting technology.
+NeuroLogica’s solid state head CT scanners are a critical component of a Mobile Stroke Unit.
+There are over 40 Mobile Stroke Unit Programs worldwide and demand continues to grow for this exciting technology.

 For further information, below is a list of studies, white papers, and published literature on CereTom-equipped Mobile Stroke Units.

 Cerejo, R., et al. (2015) “A Mobile Stroke Treatment Unit for Field Triage of Patients for Intraarterial Revascularization Therapy”,Journal of Neuroimaging, 25(6), 940–945; Available from: http://doi.org/10.1111/jon.12276